Coronavirus (COVID-19) Business Grant Subsidy Allowance

 - ‘uncovered fixed costs’ means fixed costs not otherwise covered by profit, insurance or other subsidies

-- grant payments under this allowance must not exceed £9,000,000 per single economic actor.
-This allowance includes any grants previously received in accordance with Section 3.12 of the European Commission’s Temporary Framework.
+- grant payments under this allowance must not exceed £10,000,000 per single economic actor.
+This allowance includes any subsidies previously received under Section 3.12 of the European Commission’s Temporary Framework or previously received under the COVID-19 Business Grant Schemes using this COVID-19 Business Grant Special Allowance.
 All figures used must be gross, that is, before any deduction of tax or other charge

-- grants provided under this allowance must not be added up with other subsidies for the same costs.
+- grants provided under this allowance must not be cumulated with other subsidies for the same costs.

 Undertaking in difficulty